acy925/CS598DLH_Project/README.md

 7. This command will generate the validation data set from the training set.

-   And you will get three csv files, which is test_listfile.csv, train_listfile.csv, and val_listfile.csv.
+   And you will get three csv files, which is `test_listfile.csv`, `train_listfile.csv`, and `val_listfile.csv`.
 Finally, There will be 3237 samples in the test set, 3223 samples in validation set, and 14682 samples in training set.

    ```
    python -m mimic3models.split_train_val {dataset-directory}